Registration

 Steps:

-2. I'm getting the documents ready :
+2. I'm preparing the documents :

 3. I'll go to the IUT on the day of the appointment, bringing my application and the required documents, plus a credit card.